 You will receive a percentage of your book sales in the form of royalties, and this varies from one self-publishing house to another.
 You can expect your royalty payment to be in the region of 10% of the retail price of every book sold.

-I would like to point out that self-publishing houses are not the greatest marketers.
+I would like to point out (from my personal working experience in the book trade) that hybrid publishing houses are not the greatest marketers.
 They will likely ensure that your book gets into bookstores once it is published, but that is pretty much it.
 Most of the marketing work is left to the author.

-If you’re a novice and you don’t want to invest the time in going the indie (independent) publishing route, and you just want to get your book out there as painlessly as possibly – and you have the large budget required – I would suggest going this route.
+If you’re a novice and you don’t want to invest the time in going the self-publishing route, and you just want to get your book out there as painlessly as possibly – and you have the large budget required – I would suggest going this route.

-If, on the other hand, you’re more adventurous, and you’d like to receive a greater share of the profits and have more control over what happens to your book, then I will invite you to step up on to the stage of indie publishing.
+If, on the other hand, you’re more adventurous, and you’d like to receive a greater share of the profits and have more control over what happens to your book, then I will invite you to step up on to the stage of self-publishing.

-If you’d like to work with me directly to independently publish your book rather than doing it yourself, click on the bright purple button below.
+If you’d like to work with me directly to self-publish your book rather than doing it yourself, click on the bright purple button below.
 Otherwise, read on.

 The best part about being an indie author is that you have full control over your book, from your original manuscript to cover design to typesetting, to production to printing to distribution.
 And you’ll make money from the get-go.
 You get to choose who edits your book, who designs your cover, whether you want a glossy or matte cover, whether you want cream or white paper, and in what thickness; you get to choose exactly what goes on the copyright page of your book, the price of the book, the size and format of your book, which distribution channels you want to use, and you can make changes to the content within minutes at no cost to yourself.